Frequently Asked Questions

 Make sure the develop module is active, as most LrControl functions only work in the develop module of Lightroom.

 Try plugging your controller into a different USB port.

-The Platform M is very good as well.
-It is much smaller than the X-Touch compact and it has high resolution sliders.
+The Platform M and Platform M+ are very good as well.
+They are much smaller than the X-Touch compact and they have high resolution sliders.

 The best portable options are the Midi Fighter Twister and the X-Touch Mini

 If you want to spend less, the nanoKONTROL 2 is an interesting option.
 It is small and light and the most affordable controller of the currently supported.

 Only the controllers shown on this site work with plug and play functionality.
 But LrControl does work with most controllers, you only have to assign the functions you want to the controls.
 Try the generic device mode.

 There is also MC mode support.
 If your controller has MC mode, enable it on the controller and in the LrControl v3.0 or newer setup.

 If you want to use a certain function that LrControl does not have yet, send me an email.
 I will consider adding it in a future update.
 Note that not all Lightroom functions can be accessed from plug-ins.

 Yes, starting with version 2, LrControl can be translated into other languages Lightroom supports.
 If you want to help, send me an email.